 Elite WAG gymnasts will train for around 40 hours per week and many combine their training with college, especially in the US.
 The intensity and volume of training is very hard and this results in many gymnasts retiring in their teens and early twenties.

-Pros: WAG is great for girls that possess good all-around strength, flexibility and flair.
+Pros: WAG is great for girls who possess good all-around strength, flexibility and flair.
 Make it to the top and you could be set for life.

 Mens Artistic (MAG)